yurirocha15/yurirocha15.github.io/aboutme.md

 From August 2016 to July 2017, I worked as a software developer at the company Moringa Digital.
 There I was able to apply all my knowledge about programming and project management, while also learning several new technologies.

 In August 2017 I was selected by the Korean Government Scholarship Program (KGSP) which gave me the opportunity to continue my research as a Master's degree student at Sungkyunkwan University.
-Before starting my Master's Degree, I studied Korean Language at Konyang University for 1 year and in May 2018 I obtained Level 5 on the TOPIK test (Advanced Level).
+Before starting my Master's Degree, I studied Korean Language at Konyang University for 1 year.
 In September 2018, I started my Master's course in Electrical and Computer Engineering at SKKU.

 I am currently a member of the Control and Robotics Lab and my research is about Semantic Simultaneous Localization and Mapping (Semantic SLAM) on highly dynamic environments.